 At Key Stage 3 (KS3), the curriculum is broad, balanced and challenging.
-Students study a range of subjects including English, Mathematics and Science, taught in their separate disciplines, with Philosophy (for Children) taught in Year 7 specifically.
+Students study a range of subjects including English, Mathematics and Science, taught in their separate disciplines.
+In addition, Philosophy (for Children) is taught in Year 7 and CCHS Design in Year 8.
 Beyond this core, Geography, History and Religious Studies are taught as separate Humanities subjects.
 Drama, Art and Music comprise the Creative and Expressive curriculum.
-French and German are learnt by all students throughout KS3, with Latin for all students being introduced at Year 8 and continued into Year 9.
+From September 2025, students in Year 7 will a Romance Language: French or Spanish, as well as a Classical Language: Latin.
+Students in Year 8 and 9 will study both French and Latin, as well as participating in an 'Introduction to Spanish' course.
 Computer Science is studied as a separate subject throughout KS3.